 I know to some pumpkin turkey chili may sound a little odd, but surprisingly, it’s really good.
 If you are worried about it having a strong pumpkin flavor, it does not.
 It is actually very pleasant.
 This is a great way to make good use of those fresh pumpkins this time of year.
 You can also use canned pumpkin if you prefer.
 The recipe itself is very basic; you can add additional spices such as cumin if you choose.
 It would also be a good idea to adjust the amount of chili powder to your liking; some people might like a little more seasoning.
 You can add beans if you like, I added a can of kidney beans and a can of black beans into the mix.

-1 tablespoon vegetable oil
+- 1 tablespoon vegetable oil

-1 cup onion (chopped)
+- 1 cup onion (chopped)

-½ cup green bell pepper (chopped)
+- ½ cup green bell pepper (chopped)

-½ cup yellow bell pepper (chopped)
+- ½ cup yellow bell pepper (chopped)

-1 garlic clove (minced)
+- 1 garlic clove (minced)

-1lb ground turkey
+- 1lb ground turkey

-1 (14.5 ounce) can diced tomatoes
+- 1 (14.5 ounces) can diced tomatoes

-2 cups pumpkin puree
+- 2 cups pumpkin puree

-1 ½ tablespoons chili powder
+- 1 ½ tablespoon chili powder

-½ teaspoon ground black pepper
+- ½ teaspoon ground black pepper

-1 dash salt
+- 1 dash salt

-½ cup shredded cheddar cheese
+- ½ cup shredded cheddar cheese

-½ cup sour cream
+- ½ cup sour cream

-Step 1: Heat vegetable oil in a large skillet over medium heat.
+- Heat vegetable oil in a large skillet over medium heat.
 Add onion, green pepper, yellow pepper, and garlic.
 Sauté until vegetables are tender.

 (Makes 6 Servings)